-When the mercury's rising, the last thing you want to do is blast your head with a bunch of hot air.
-Lucky for you, low-maintenance hair has never been (literally) cooler, with style-setters like Alexa Chung and Elizabeth Olsen rocking undone, carefree looks.
-Even luckier, we've got seven tips for air-drying success, so you'll never end up with a bad hair day.
+When the mercury’s rising, the last thing you want to do is blast your head with a bunch of hot air.
+Lucky for you, low-maintenance hair has never been (literally) cooler.
+Even luckier, we’ve got seven tips for air-drying success, so you’ll never end up with a bad hair day.

 #1 Start With the Right Cut

 If you’re going to air-dry your hair all summer, you’ve got to begin with a low-maintenance hairstyle.
 Trying to air-dry a fussy cut that usually requires a lot of styling is like hanging a silk, dry clean only dress out to dry on the line.
 You just can’t expect the same results that you normally get from your round brush and blowdryer or curling iron, so stick with a style that works naturally for your hair.
 And the next time you go in for a trim, be sure to ask your stylist for a wash-and-wear cut.

 The secret to perfectly air-dried hair starts in the shower: work in a healthy blob of conditioner to smooth the hair and let it absorb for a few minutes.
 If you have fine hair and are concerned about limp locks, only apply the conditioner to the ends.
 If you have thick, coarse or curly hair, don’t be afraid to be heavy-handed with the conditioner near the roots to decrease fluffiness.
 While you’re still in the shower, detangle from roots to ends with a wide-toothed comb.